quinteniscool1231/Dark-Vader/README.md

 # Dark Vader

-> A simple and effective GUI-based HTTP stress testing tool built with Python and `customtkinter`.
+> A simple and powerful GUI-based HTTP stress testing tool built with Python and `customtkinter`.

 ## Table of Contents